Notes On Supermanifolds and Integration: Integration On Supermanifolds

 The $\theta$'s are treated in a purely algebraic fashion, so the question of whether they admit a real structure is immaterial.

-To generalize the Berezin integral to a general supermanifold, we want to know what sort of object is the ``integration form'' $ $.
+To generalize this Berezin integral to a general supermanifold, we want to know what sort of object is the ``integration form'' $ $.
 On an ordinary oriented manifold, this would be a differential form of top degree, but on a supermanifold that is the wrong interpretation.
 For example, the formula (\ref{gork}) implies that if we rescale one of the $\theta$'s by a constant $\lambda$, the symbol $ $ is multiplied by $\lambda^{-1}$, rather than by $\lambda$ as one would expect for a differential form.

 To elucidate the meaning of the integration form, we begin with an approach that is slightly abstract but actually closely related to formulas in the superstring literature of the 1980's.
-First we practice with a vector space.
-Let $V$ be a super vector space of bosonic and fermionic dimensions $p|q$.
+First we practice with a vector space.\footnote{The matrix elements of the blocks $B$ and $C$ in eqn. (\ref{defber}) below are odd, and to allow them to be nonzero, we should work not over a field but over a $\Z_2$-graded ring that has odd elements.} Let $V$ be a super vector space of bosonic and fermionic dimensions $p|q$.
 A basis of $V$ therefore consists of $p$ even vectors $e_1\dots e_p$ and $q$ odd vectors $\rho_1\dots\rho_q$, with the whole collection being linearly independent.
 We abbreviate the basis as $(e_1\dots|\dots\rho_q)$.

 The Berezinian of $V$, denoted $\Ber(V)$, is a one-dimensional vector space that one can think of as the space of densities on $V$.
 It is defined as follows.
 For every basis $(e_1\dots|\dots\rho_q)$ of $V$, there is a corresponding vector in $\Ber(V)$ that we denote as $ $.
 If $(e_1',\dots|\dots,\rho_q')$ is a second basis, related to the first by a linear transformation